-CML happens when a piece of chromosome 22 breaks off and switches places with a piece of chromosome 9.
-(This piece, containing parts of both chromosome 9 and chromosome 22, is known as the Philadelphia chromosome.)
-The combination results in the cancer gene known as BCR-ABL.
-This is the gene that instructs the body to make too many abnormal WBCs.
+CML happens when a piece of a chromosome breaks off and attaches to a part of another chromosome.
+The combination of the two chromosomes forms an abnormal gene known as BCR-ABL.
+This gene then guides the body to make too many abnormal white blood cells.

 Although researchers know which genes are involved in the development of CML, they do not yet know why some people get it and others do not.

 What Are the Signs & Symptoms of Chronic Myelogenous Leukemia?

 Chronic myelogenous leukemia tends to progress slowly.
 So at first a child may have few or no symptoms.
 In fact, symptoms can take months or even years to develop.

 The symptoms of all types of leukemia are generally the same and include:

 - getting a lot of infections (such as or tonsillitis) because the white blood cells don't fight infection as usual

 - tiredness and weakness due to infections